Create a data factory by using the Azure Data Factory UI

 Trigger the pipeline manually

 In this procedure, you deploy entities (linked services, datasets, pipelines) to Azure Data Factory.
 Then, you manually trigger a pipeline run.
-You can also publish entities to your own Visual Studio Team Services Git repository, which is covered in another tutorial.

 Monitor the pipeline